201843052/Earthquake_Prediction_Challenge/README.md

 - ...
 Repeat Step 1,2,3,5 for 3 times ...
 - Return the average of the starting time and the end time of the highest probability window

+### Backbone

+The usage of the word followed [this paper](https://arxiv.org/pdf/1904.01169.pdf)[(Further explanation)](https://stackoverflow.com/questions/59868132/what-does-backbone-mean-in-a-neural-network#:~:text=CNNs%20are%20used%20for%20extracting,and%20datasets%20such%20as%20ImageNet.).
+The "backbone" we chose to use are CNN based, each with different hyperparameter chosen via cross validation and grid search.
+The general form of these models follows:

+- CONV2D
+- Dropout
+- CONV2D
+- Dropout
+- Flatten
+- Dense
+- Dropout
+- Dense